 Next, let’s look at an intelligent label management tool that offers you all these features and more to help you stay compliant and reduce your launch delays.

-The most beneficial one for food and beverage industries is called the “smart proofing feature.”
+Artwork Flow streamlines the entire artwork and label management process.
+From the early concept stage to the ready-to-publish stage, the software has built-in features to help you launch products on time without the risks of product recalls.
+The most beneficial one for the food and beverage industries is called the “smart proofing feature.”
 It helps our users check their labels for compliance against FSSAI & FDA regulations based on 5 factors with the help of AI models.
 This tool is available for free on our website to help you enable faster approvals and remain compliant with regulations.

 Here are other ways you can use Artwork Flow to streamline label management in the food and beverage industry: